 In this document, the statement “Licence A is subsumed by Licence B” means that code under Licence A can be included in work licensed under Licence B, represented in Figure 1 by an arrow going from A to B. This is equivalent to stating “Licence B subsumes Licence A.” When Licence A is subsumed by Licence B, a copy of Licence A must still be included with all distributions of the combined program.
 “Interchangeable” means that code under Licences A and B can be licensed under either one.
 Additionally, “Licence A is compatible with Licence B” means that it is permitted to publish or distribute combined work under one of the input licences.
 When licences are compatible, it is possible to legally combine or merge multiple pieces of software.
 The purpose of this document is to assist with the licensing of combined programs.

-Open software licences typically require the licence to be kept with the code it covers, usually by providing its original text or a reference to it.
+Open source software licences typically require the licence to be kept with the code it covers, usually by providing its original text or a reference to it.
 In a strict sense, the licensing of the combined program includes the licences of all its parts.
 Below is a summary of the procedure for licensing a combined program.

 To determine which licences can be used for a combined program, authors should start with a list of all the licences used in their work.
 They can then remove any licence that is subsumed by another on the list, meaning the code under it can be included in software under the other licence.
 A licence is subsumed by another when compliance with the former implies compliance with the latter.
 For example: